asuengineering/pitchfork-customize/README.md

-# Pitchfork Child <br/> A WordPress child theme for Pitchfork
+# Pitchfork Customize <br/> A WordPress child theme for Pitchfork

 Requires at least: WP 6.0
 Requires PHP: 7.4